kogakure/website-11ty-stefanimhoff.de/src/posts/2017/website-relaunch-css-grid-layout.md

 ![My grids inspected with the Mozilla Firefox CSS Grid Inspector](/assets/images/posts/css-grid-inspector.jpg)

-## Hosting on Netlify

-My new website is hosted on [Netlify].
-A fantastic service, which comes with deployment via Git, build hooks, single page pre-rendering, asset optimization, forms, split testing, notifications, and free SSL with [Let’s Encrypt], and you can set a custom domain.
-And they have a global CDN, which means assets are delivered much fast, wherever you live.

-You can create unlimited sites, add unlimited collaborators, and even use it for commercial projects. **For free**.
-And of course, they have packages for users and companies, who need more control or reliability.

 ## Source Code

 The [source code] for my website is completely open, the content is as always provided with a [Creative Commons license].
 The unique design is not free, but everybody is encouraged to learn from the code and reuse the code of the website.